pivotal/docs-tap/bitnami-services/install-bitnami-services.hbs.md

 # Install Bitnami Services

-This topic describes how to install Bitnami Services from the Tanzu Application Platform package repository.
+This topic tells you how to install Bitnami Services from the Tanzu Application Platform package repository.

 > **Note** Follow the steps in this topic if you do not want to use a profile to install